Can I Qualify For FHA Home Loans With Low Credit Score?

 Update on Employment And Low Credit Score

-A low credit score is not the only factor a prospective employer will take a look at when evaluating a job applicant for new hire or for a promotion.
+A low credit score is not the only factor a prospective employer will take a look at when evaluating a job applicant for a new hire or for a promotion.

 - Employers will recognize that people go through hard times